JoMath363/node.js-api-projects/README.md

    ```sh
    npm install
    ```
-4. Configure the environment variables (.env) as per the project's README.
+4. Depending on the project, configure the environment variables (.env) using the available template.
 5. Start the server:
    ```sh
    npm start